List of Coronation Street characters introduced in 2008: Ted Page

 On 5 June 2009, Ted house-sits for Audrey, while she and Gail visit Sarah (Tina O'Brien) in Milan, and meets David's enemy, Gary Windass (Mikey North) who is burgling the house after being set up by David.
 Ted confronts Gary and chases after him; the police and an ambulance are called but Ted refuses to go to hospital.
 He later returns to the Street and confronts Gary's parents, Eddie (Steve Huison) and Anna (Debbie Rush).
 That evening, Ted has a heart attack, caused by a delayed reaction to the earlier exertion.
 He has surgery and identifies Gary as the burglar.
 David admits everything, making Ted ashamed of him.
 An apologetic Gary tells Ted that David set him up and that he had not meant anyone to get hurt.
 Ted shakes Gary's hand and forgives him.
 He subsequently becomes good friends with the Windasses and forgives David.

 In November 2009, Gary makes an insulting remark about the armed forces when he sees Ted wearing a poppy for Remembrance Day.
-Ted and Peter Barlow (Chris Gascoyne), who had served in the Navy, tell Gary to show some respect.
+Ted and Peter Barlow (Chris Gascoyne), who had served in the Royal Navy, tell Gary to show some respect.
 The next day, Gary apologises to Ted and asks about his days of service.
 Ted's stories of his army years inspire Gary to join the army himself.

 Ted reappears on 7 January 2010, the day before Gail's wedding to Joe McIntyre (Reece Dinsdale) and meets Nick Tilsley (Ben Price), for the first time.
-Joe, who is in debt, cons Ted into lending him £4000.
+Joe, who is in debt, cons Ted into lending him £4,000.
 The following day, Ted gives Gail away as she marries Joe.
-Ted made his final appearance to date on 29 January 2010 when he requested Joe pay back the money he had loaned him by the following week.
+Ted made his final on-screen appearance on 29 January 2010, when he requested Joe pay back the money he had loaned him by the following week.